amnweb/yasb/docs/widgets/(Widget)-Libre-HW-Monitor.md

 - **histogram_fixed_max**: Set the fixed maximum value of the histogram.
 Actual sensor max value from the history is not changed.
 If not set manually it will be set as history maximum value.
 - **histogram_icons**: A list of icons representing different values of the histogram.
 - **histogram_num_columns**: The number of columns to display in the histogram.
+- **sensor_id_error_label**: The label shown when the sensor id is invalid or the sensor does not exist/disabled.
+- **connection_error_label**: The label shown when YASB can't connect to the Libre Hardware Monitor Web server.
+Either the server is not running or the IP/port is wrong.
+- **auth_error_label**: The label shown when there is a username/password issue while connecting to LHM Web server if the authentication is enabled in LHM settings.
 - **server_host**: The host of the Libre Hardware Monitor server.
 - **server_port**: The port of the Libre Hardware Monitor server.
 - **server_username**: The username of the Libre Hardware Monitor server.
 Required if auth is enabled.